 The gruelling Dovers Hill, just beyond Chipping Campden, is one of the most famous cycling hill climbs in Britain… and that’s exactly why the Cotswold Line Cycle Route doesn’t follow it.
 Instead, it follows a hidden, traffic-free lane along the top of the escarpment, before descending to Mickleton on a slightly more forgiving road.
 Enjoy the descent, but don’t forget to stop at the junction at the bottom!

-Quiet lanes parallel the railway line to Honeybourne, where there’s another railway station.
-From here, the route is briefly unsignposted to Evesham.
+Honeybourne (50mi) Quiet lanes parallel the railway line to Honeybourne, where there’s another railway station.
+From here, the route is only intermittently unsignposted to Evesham.
+There’s another unpaved bridleway on this section, though the surface has recently been upgraded.